k2view-academy/K2View-Academy/articles/TDM/tdm_gui/21_task_pre_and_post_execution_processes.md

 ## How to Add a Pre/Post Execution Process?

 - Click the **Add Process** button in the Pre execution process or Post execution process tabs.
-A popup window is opened.
+A pop-up window opens.
 Select from the drop-down list a process and click the Save:

   ![add pre exe process](images/task_add_pre_exe_process.png)